AlbertoIbarra/DataViz_Course/Data Descriptions/README.md

-This folder contains the descriptions of the data used in the projects of the Data Visualizationn course.
+This folder contains the descriptions of the data used in the projects of the Data Visualization course.